dbmnio/jam-bud/_prompts/feature-plan.md

 Once the `AudioManager` is complete, it needs to be instantiated and controlled from a higher-level component that communicates with the Python backend.
 For now, we can plan to call these methods from `ContentView.swift` for testing, and later from a dedicated `AgentClient`.

+**Status:** ✅ A temporary integration with `ContentView.swift` was completed for testing purposes.

 **Next Steps (for Task 2):**
 - An instance of `AudioManager` will be created.
 - The component responsible for network communication will hold a reference to the `AudioManager` instance.
 - When a command like `{"action": "start_recording"}` is received from the Python server, the corresponding `AudioManager` method (`startRecording()`) will be called.

+---

+## Key Implementation Learnings

+The implementation process revealed several critical, macOS-specific details for handling real-time audio with `AVAudioEngine`:

+*   **No `AVAudioSession` on macOS:** Unlike iOS, macOS does not use `AVAudioSession` for configuration.
+The engine connects directly to the system's default devices.
+*   **Sandbox Entitlements are Crucial:** For a sandboxed app, two permissions are mandatory:
+    1.  **Info.plist:** A `Privacy - Microphone Usage Description` key is required to explain to the user why microphone access is needed.
+    2.  **.entitlements File:** The `com.apple.security.device.audio-input` (Audio Input) capability must be enabled to allow the app to access the microphone hardware.
+*   **Handle Asynchronous Permissions:** Microphone permission requests are asynchronous.
+The `AVAudioEngine` must only be configured and started *after* the user has granted permission.
+This was handled by using a completion handler.
+*   **Match Hardware Audio Formats:** Hardcoding audio formats (e.g., a 44.1kHz sample rate) can cause a crash if it doesn't match the actual hardware's native format.
+The correct approach is to query the `inputNode` and `outputNode` for their respective `outputFormat(forBus:)` and use those formats when connecting the audio graph.
+*   **Engine Preparation:** The `engine.prepare()` method must be called before `engine.start()` to allocate necessary resources and prevent errors.
+*   **Legacy Component Errors:** The `AddInstanceForFactory` error was a symptom of an underlying engine configuration problem (specifically, the format mismatch), which caused the system to fall back and fail while trying to load an obsolete Carbon component.